-If you have generalized anxiety disorder, then we’ve got the same problem.
-I used to think it wasn’t anxiety disorder at all.
+If you have a generalized anxiety disorder, then we’ve got the same problem.
+I used to think it wasn’t an anxiety disorder at all.
 From time to time, my ears would ring, my heart would drop, and my chest would tighten.
-Everything seemed so fast and I had a harder time keeping up.
+Everything seemed so fast, and I had a harder time keeping up.
 This was bearable until I started having panic attacks.

 My doctor prescribed me medication like SSRIs and Xanax.
-Apparently it was the best way to handle my systems and help my nervous system relax.
-Since I was into natural healing, we also worked out how to utilize CBD, breathing exercises and essential oils to treat my anxiety.
+Apparently, it was the best way to handle my systems and help my nervous system relax.
+Since I was into natural healing, we also worked out how to utilize CBD hemp oil, breathing exercises, and essential oils to treat my anxiety.

 Since I’ve heard about it so much, I decided to ask my doctor about medical marijuana.
-When it comes to anxiety and cannabis, there are a mix of positive and negative comments.
+When it comes to anxiety and cannabis, there is a mix of positive and negative comments.
 For some people, it worsened their anxiety.
 For others, they felt a lot better.
-I decided to look for it online for Pure Source Extracts.
 After talking about it thoroughly with my doctor, I decided I wanted to try it.
 I went to California and got my medical marijuana card and begun experimenting.
 Here are 4 things I’ve learned.

 Get professional advice

 Don’t just start treating your anxiety with marijuana just because you read it in an article on the Internet.
 You still need to consult with a health care professional.
 They’ll give you advice personalized just for your unique needs.
 You can go to a medical marijuana dispensary.
 They usually have employees who are familiar with treating anxiety with weed.
 They can recommend a good combination of THC and CBD, what strains are best, and what you need to do for specific symptoms.